-Credits will be regarded to have been earned in the Fall Semester of the year in which you participated in the activities and will be included in your transcript for the Spring Semester of the following year.
+Credits for hospitality and volunteer activities will be regarded to have earned in the Fall Semester, and will be included in your transcript for the Spring Semester of the following year.

 School Registration Status

 1. Course Term and Period of Attendance at Meikai University